 Pink fights against theories that folks are motivated “extrinsically” with short-term incentive plans and pay-for-performance schemes and the traditional carrot-stick motivation and punishment.
 Pink writes that those extrinsic motivators “can deliver a short-term boost — just as a jolt of caffeine can keep you cranking for a few more hours.
 But the effect wears off — and, worse, can reduce a person’s longer-term motivation to continue the project.”
 That reduction in long-term motivation is partially due to the waining intrinsic motivation BECAUSE OF the extrinsic motivator–it is a vicious cycle once extrinsic motivators are introduced.

-With this new knowledge, that we can and should build intrinsic motivation of our teams, I pose the question: How do you help to promote building purpose, mastery, and autonomy in your teams?
+We can and should build intrinsic motivation of our teams.
+I pose the question: How do you help to promote building purpose, mastery, and autonomy in your teams?

 You can read the book, which I highly recommend.
 But, if you only have 18 minutes and 36 seconds, here is his TED Talk that describes some of the highlights of his theories.

-Ken Stern, a former CEO of NPR, chronicles ways in which non-profits are financial nightmares…from overpaying CEOs, to failing to deliver on programatic promises, and finagling suspect non-profit tax breaks.
+Ken Stern, a former CEO of NPR, chronicles ways in which nonprofit organizations are financial nightmares…from overpaying CEOs, to failing to deliver on programmatic promises, and finagling suspect non-profit tax breaks.

 He posits that the non-profit machine keeps churning because donors do not do their homework.
 We donate to a charity when a friend is fundraising on Facebook.
 We buy the wrapping paper because out nephews are hawking it and don’t give a thought to the beneficiary.
 And, oh yes, I will gladly buy those Girl Scout cookies (I will gladly support girls empowerment with inclusion of LGBT kids!)!